 Cocaine, also commonly known as coke or snow, is another intoxicating drug that can severely damage your physical and psychological well-being.
 It has high abuse potential, and its addiction has been claimed to be even worse than alcoholic beverages!
 Though the drug gets eliminated from your body at some time, it does occupy your system for a significant duration of time.
 Not sure what could be that duration?
 No worries!
 Today in this article, I am going to tell you how long does cocaine stay in your system!

-But wait a sec; before getting to know the time duration for which Cocaine stays in different parts of our system, let us first look onto what Cocaine does to your body in actual!
+But wait a sec; before getting to know the time duration for which Cocaine stays in different parts of our system, let us first look at what Cocaine does to your body in actual!

 Is Cocaine REALLY harmful?